i12gocaj/instagram-password-bypass/README.md

 Video: `demo/proof.mov`

 ## 📄 Responsible Disclosure

-See `report/writeup/report.pdf` for the disclosure and response timeline.
+See `reportMeta&writeup/writeup-report.pdf` for the disclosure and response timeline.

+Meta responded to the report with a message that, to this day, remains unclear.
+The wording even seemed to suggest they were not planning to fix the issue — despite its critical nature.
+However, the vulnerability was silently patched at a later time, indicating that they likely did address it eventually.

 ## 👨‍💻 Author
 Javier González Casares